- 2 cups all-purpose flour, divided

 - plastic wrap.
 Trim pastry to 1/2 in. beyond edge of pie plate; flute edges.
 Repeat with remaining pastry.

 - In a large bowl, beat the egg substitute, egg, sugars, salt and spices until blended.
 Beat in pumpkin.
 Gradually beat in milk.
 Pour into crusts.
-Bake at 375° for 50-60 minutes or until a knife inserted near the center comes out clean.
+Bake at 375° for 50-60 minutes or until a knife inserted in the center comes out clean.
 Garnish with whipped topping.
 Yield: 2 pies (8 servings each).

 Reviews forMom's Pumpkin Pie